Greta Thunberg: Position on climate change

+In July 2020, Thunberg, Luisa Neubauer, Anuna De Wever and Adélaïde Charlier wrote an open letter to all EU leaders and heads of state stating they must "advocate to make ecocide an international crime at the International Criminal Court."
+In June 2023, Thunberg called the destruction of the Kakhovka dam in Ukraine by Russia an ecocide and called for prosecution, stating "Russia needs to be held accountable for their action and for their crimes.
+The eyes of the world are on them now".

-In an interview shortly before the 2021 COP26 conference in Glasgow, Thunberg, asked how optimistic she was that the conference could achieve anything, responded, "Nothing has changed from previous years, really.
+In an interview shortly before the 2021 United Nations Climate Change Conference (COP26) in Glasgow, Thunberg, asked how optimistic she was that the conference could achieve anything, responded, "Nothing has changed from previous years, really.
 The leaders will say, 'we'll do this and we'll do this, and we will put our forces together and achieve this', and then they will do nothing.
 Maybe some symbolic things and creative accounting and things that don't really have a big impact.
 We can have as many COPs as we want, but nothing real will come out of it."
 She called Chinese president Xi Jinping "a leader of a dictatorship" and said that "democracy is the only solution to the climate crisis, since the only thing that could get us out of this situation is ... massive public pressure."